Bologna, Italy: What to pack, what to wear, and when to go [2024]

 May

-If you visit Bologna during May, you are likely to notice that it is balmy.
+If you vacation in Bologna during May, you may see that it is mild.
 Temperatures tend to hover around the low 70s F (low 20s C) during the day, while at night they can dip into the low 50s F (low 10s C).
-In terms of precipitation, you can expect it to rain a bit less than half of the time.
+In terms of precipitation, you can expect it to rain about a third of the time.

 What to wear/what to pack: